ABOUT Associate Professor KURMIS

 Associate Professor Kurmis remains heavily committed to medical & surgical education and has received a series of formal teaching awards, including The University of Adelaide annual Clinical Teaching Award in 2015, as nominated by the graduating MBBS class itself.
 Academically, Associate Professor Kurmis holds the honorary appointment of Clinical Associate Professor at The University of Adelaide, having previously held a Clinical Lecturer role within the Flinders University School of Medicine.
 Associate Professor Kurmis was recently accepted as a Fellow of the Faculty of Surgical Trainers, The Royal College of Surgeons of Edinburgh (UK), becoming only the 8th surgeon in Australia and New Zealand to receive this honour.

-Associate Professor Kurmis is also actively involved within the College of Surgeons as an Emergency Management of Severe Trauma Course Director and Senior International Faculty member and has sat on the National Committee for this important skills training division since 2015.
+Associate Professor Kurmis is also actively involved within the College of Surgeons as an Emergency Management of Severe Trauma International Course Director and Senior Faculty member and has sat on the National Committee for this important skills training division since 2015.
+He is also the current Statewide Director for South Australia and the Northern Territory.